Burrito Skillet

 • Ground Beef: I prefer very lean ground beef here, but you can use any ground beef you like.

-• Spices: Cumin, paprika, chili powder, and garlic powder add plenty of flavor to the skillet.
+• Spices: Cumin, paprika, chili powder, garlic powder, salt, and pepper add plenty of flavor to the skillet.

 • Diced Tomatoes: Fresh, or from a can – your call.
 If you use canned, drain them so the dish isn’t watery.